 Providing children and youth with safe spaces outside of school where they can thrive is a priority of The Children’s Trust.
 Help with homework, reading, focused tutoring and fun activities are just part of a much bigger picture.
 After-school programs and summer camps offer children opportunities to strengthen life skills, learn about nutrition, make friends, and discover and cultivate new interests.

 Teenagers benefit from vocational training and college prep, arts education, sports, mentoring, paid internships and leadership training through our Youth Advisory Committee.
 More than 25,000 children and youth are being served at more than 1,000 program sites.
 For parents, they’re trusted havens that contribute to raising healthy, happy and successful kids.
-Search programs or learn about our FREE Programs Guide app here.
+To find more programs, please click on search programs.

 - Health & Wellness